hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 ---
-title: "Benchmarking, Scaling (and Load Balancing?)"
+title: "Benchmarking, Scaling (FIXME and Load Balancing?)"
 teaching: 0
 exercises: 0
 questions:
 - "What is benchmarking?"
-- "What factors affect benchmarking?"
-- "How do I perform a benchmarking analysis"
+- "How do I perform a benchmarking analysis in LAMMPS"
 - "What is scaling?"
 - "How do I perform a scaling analysis"
 - "!!!
 What is load-balancing? !!!
 (FIXME)"